microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/5_DeployScriptsToSynapse/README.md

 | ParentObjectName | Name of the parent object.
 Valid  for statistics and indexes. | DimAccount                                                   |
 | DropIfExists     | DROP – Drop object if already exists,  TRUNCATE - Truncate Table if exists, NO – Do not drop or Truncate if exist. | DROP                                                         |
 | FileName         | The name of the script file                                  | dbo_DimAccount.dsql                                          |

-There is also a Job-Aid PowerShell script called **Generate_Step5_ConfigFiles.ps1** which can help you to generate an initial configuration file for this step.
-This Generate_Step5_ConfigFiles.ps1 uses a driver configuration CSV file named **ConfigFileDriver.csv** which has instructions inside for each parameter to be set.

 **Step 5C:** Run the PowerShell script **RunDSQLScriptsDriver.ps1**.
 This script will prompt for the following information: